 15. You miss your ‘me time’

 No matter how amazing your partner is, spending too much time with them is going to tire you.
-Doing so many things together will make you miss your ‘me time’.
-You will miss how it was to be single and will want to spend some time focussing on yourself and your hobbies.
-Your boyfriend too will want to get together with his friends for an occasional beer.
+Doing so many things together will make you miss your alone time.
+You will miss how it was to be happily single and will want to spend some time focusing on yourself and your hobbies.
+Your partner too will want to get together with their friends more often.

-There is no need to fear that your honeymoon phase is over or fall prey to depression after the honeymoon stage.
-A honeymoon period is a fantasy.
-It is when it gets over that you actually get to know what an actual relationship feels like.
-Your relationship is put to the test several times and how you overcome it is what matters.
+There is no need to be scared when your honeymoon phase is over or fall prey to anxiety or self-doubt after the honeymoon stage.
+A honeymoon period is a fantasy that has to be lived, but one that will inevitably come to an end.
+It is when it gets over that you get to know what an actual relationship feels and looks like.
+Your relationship will be put to the test several times and how you overcome them is what matters.

 Now that your honeymoon period is over, you might find that your relationship isn’t as exciting as before.
-Though the rush and excitement might not be there, there is love prevailing over lust.
-Excitement and chemistry can always be revived, but love, care and understanding are the foundation of a relationship that lasts longer than the honeymoon period.
+Though the rush and the thrill might not be there, love will prevail.
+Excitement, chemistry, lust, and those attraction signs can always be revived and rediscovered.
+But love, care, and understanding are the foundation of a relationship that last longer than the honeymoon period.

 The honeymoon phase typically lasts anywhere between six months to a year and a half.
 However, it can be prolonged or shortened depending on your chemistry as a couple.